cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Cuomo/Network Infrastructures (PDF 2).md

 ### DMT (discrete multi-tone)
 A mandatory requirement for transmission is that the attenuation is flat.
-The right term to indicate this, instead of  attenuation: the channel is has effect behavior in frequency.

 Divide the operational ADSL bandwidth into very small subchannles
 - Discrete carriers (or tones) are used in the center of each data subchannel